pizzavomito/dynimage/README.md

 ## Filter Application Order

 Filters listen to events of dynimage to apply at the right time.
-Filters that are connected to the same event are applied in the order they were added to transformer.
+Filters that are connected to the same event are applied in the order they were added to Dynimage.

 Events are :
 ```php